XAU

 What is the best silver coin to buy for investment?

 The American Silver Eagle is the most popular silver investment coin worldwide.
-It is produced by the US Mint, widely recognized by every dealer, and carries the tightest bid-ask spreads in the silver coin market.
-The Canadian Silver Maple Leaf is an excellent alternative with .9999 purity and typically lower premiums.
+It is produced by the US Mint, recognized by every dealer, and carries the tightest bid-ask spreads in the silver coin market.
+The Canadian Silver Maple Leaf is an excellent alternative with .9999 purity and lower premiums.
 For pure cost efficiency, generic silver rounds or junk silver offer the lowest premiums over spot.

 Are Silver Eagles worth the premium?